 In 2005, Seeds underwent significant organizational changes.
 In addition to receiving national accreditation from ProLiteracy, the largest adult literacy organization in the world, we also became a separate 501(c)3 organization, changing the board of directors structure from an advisory to a governing board.

 Today, Seeds is serving over 1,000 active students with the help of approximately 200 volunteer tutors.
-We offer open enrollment, year-round classes, and incorporate technology into our curriculum.
+We offer open enrollment, year-round classes, and a customized digital literacy curriculum.
 In addition, we provide students supplementary opportunities such as job fairs, career planning, book club, and assistance with exploring options for higher education.
-Recently, we also became an approved GED testing site.